 What does it sound like?
-It is one of the least dynamic songs Beck has written.
+It is, and I mean this in a good way, one of the least dynamic songs Beck has written.
 It just flows along at its own leisurely pace.

 Lyrically, for the first two verses, "Creole Belle" seems to be an unabashed love song, something kind of rare for Beck.
 Lines like "She'll never make me feel there's something better somewhere / If there was, I wouldn't care" are Beck at his most romantic.
 It's an ode to that special someone.
 "Stay here by my side," he sings.

 The final verse paints the real picture, however: he has been left lonesome, trying to deal with it.
 I really think this would have fit perfectly on Sea Change.

 It is quite a shame that this song never made it anywhere beyond the stage.

 This song was first played onstage during Beck's "secret" appearence at the Largo Club in Hollywood on June 16 2000.
 (He also premiered "The Golden Age" that night.)
 He was backed by Jon Brion on drums, Roger on piano, and Justin on bass.
 "Creole Belle" was definitely a highlight of the short set.

 Then Beck played "Creole Belle" a few times on his short stint opening for Neil Young in September 2000.
 Here is the audio from one of those performances.
 Beautiful: